elastic/behavioral-analytics-tracker/packages/browser-tracker/README.md

 # Browser Tracker

 This package provides a tracker for the browser.
-Instructions for integrating the browser tracker into your site can be found in the Behavioural Analytics Collection view, under the integrate tab.
+Instructions for integrating the browser tracker into your site can be found in the Behavioural Analytics Collection view, under the **Integrate** tab.

 ## Usage